ant1isbusy/springboot-sql/README.md

 # springboot-sql
-Java SpringBoot app, REST + pgSQL
+Java SpringBoot template/boilerplate, to reuse for other projects